elastic/app-search-firestore-extension/CONTRIBUTING.md

 firebase ext:install . --project=nationalparks --params=test_project/test-params.env
 ```

+## To import National Parks dataset into an actual cloud project:

+Use the script located in the `/load-data` directory.
+There is a README there describing how to use it.

 ## Testing the extension after the emulator is running

 In the Firestore emulator, create a collection called "nationalparks" and add a document to it.
 That document should be syned to your App Search instance.